lacravate/apidae/README.md

 # Apidae

-Apidae is (well... intends to be) a Sinatra template-engine-agnostic code base to easily write web applications that will browse filesystems.
+Apidae is a Sinatra template-engine-agnostic code base to easily write webapp' that will browse filesystems.
 As is, `apidae` already provides a small set of browsing features, but the user experience is at best minimalist.

-The idea is more to subclass `apidae` libs, overload two methods, choose a template engine, and roll.
+The idea is more to subclass `apidae` libs, overload on or two methods, choose a template engine, and roll.

 ## Installation